Willard Library Evansville in Haunted Indiana

 The Willard Library, steeped in history and literature, has captivated the minds of both book lovers and paranormal enthusiasts alike.
 The spectral presence of the Grey Lady, believed to be the restless spirit of Louise Carpenter, has provided an additional layer of intrigue to this cherished institution.
 While the frequency of sightings may have diminished in recent years, the Grey Lady’s legacy continues to spark curiosity and draw the attention of researchers and visitors who seek to unravel the mysteries of the Willard Library’s haunted halls.

-Related Haunted Stories: Hutchinson Library
+Related Haunted Stories: Katie Wheeler Library

 Location: 21 N First Ave, Evansville, IN 47710